-Heroin Addiction can be very dangerous and deadly.
+Heroin Addiction can be very dangerous and deadly and is one of the most highly abused substances in the world.
 Be aware of its symptoms so that you can help others in need.
-Seek the help of professionals if you or someone you know is addicted to this kind of drug.
+Seek the help of professionals if you or someone you know is addicted to heroin immediately.

 What is Heroin?